Higher dimensional generalizations of the Thompson groups via higher rank graphs: Constructing groups from suitable categories

 \begin{lemma} Let $C$ be a category.
-Then $C$ is finitely generated as a right ideal if and only if it has a finite number of identities. \end{lemma} \begin{proof} Suppose that $C = XC$ where $X$ is a finite set.
-Let $e \in C_{o}$.
+Then $C$ is finitely generated as a right ideal if and only if it has a finite number of identities. \end{lemma} \begin{proof} Suppose first that $C$ is finitely generated as a right ideal.
+Then $C = XC$ where $X$ is a finite set.
+Let $e \in C_{o}$ be an arbitrary identity of $C$.
 Then $e \in XC$.
-It follows that $e = xy$ for some $x \in X$ and $y \in Y$.
+It follows that $e = xy$ for some $x \in X$ and $y \in C$.
 Thus $e = \mathbf{r}(x)$.
-We have proved that every identity of $C$ is the range of an element of $X$.
+We have proved that every identity of $C$ is the codomain of an element of $X$.
 But $X$ is a finite set.
 Thus the number of identities is finite.
 Conversely, suppose that the number of identities is finite.
 Then $C = C_{o}C$ and so $C$ is finitely generated as a right ideal. \end{proof}